THE FAMILY OF FLORENCE WOOD (1881 - 1945)

 Wood, Lily (Child, age 8).
 Died at 71 St Phillips Rd; Buried on December 9, 1897 in Consecrated ground; Grave Number 12412, Section X of City Road Cemetery, Sheffield.

-It was a very sobering discovery - to lose four and possibly five children, must have been heartbreaking.
-Three and perhaps four were under two years of age.
+It was a very sobering discovery - to lose five children, must have been heartbreaking.
+Four of the five were under two years of age.
 Whilst St Philips Road was not the greatest area to live in, it was by no means the worst area in Sheffield for housing and social deprivation.
-And of course I have no way of knowing the miscarriages and stillbirths.
+And of course I have no way of knowing the miscarriages and stillbirths that may have also occurred.

 NOTES ON